 In the summer, you may want to bake potatoes on the grill.
-Place them on the side opposite from the fire and leave the grill lid closed for an even temperature.
-Using aluminum foil is best for the grill.
+Place them on the side opposite from the fire and leave the grill lid closed for an even baking temperature.
+Using aluminum foil to wrap the potatoes works best on the grill.

 Toppings for Baked Potatoes